thdurante/oas_rails/docs/src/configuration/README.md

 - `config.info.description`: A detailed description of your API.
 This can include markdown formatting and will be displayed prominently in your documentation.

+- `config.info.favicon`: The favicon for your API documentation.
+This can be:
+  - An asset pipeline asset (e.g., `'favicon.ico'`, `'icons/custom-favicon.png'`)
+  - A static file in the public directory (e.g., `'/favicon.ico'`, `'/assets/favicon.png'`)
+  - A full URL (e.g., `'https://example.com/favicon.ico'`)

+  The favicon will be automatically resolved at runtime, supporting assets with digests when using the asset pipeline.

 - `config.info.contact.name`: The name of the contact person or organization.

 - `config.info.contact.email`: The contact email address.